Block Threads

 Threads combines an AI-ranked feed, replies, reposts, trending conversations, notifications, and Instagram-connected identity.
 That makes quick checks easy to turn into long scrolling sessions.

 Yes.
-Fella gives you one emergency 5-minute unlock per day.
+Fella gives you one 5-minute emergency unlock per session.
 When that window ends, Threads locks again automatically.

 Screen Time is useful for basic limits, but its app limits can be ignored.
-Fella is narrower: Threads stays blocked by default, with only one daily emergency unlock.
+Fella is narrower: Threads stays blocked by default, with only one 5-minute emergency unlock per session.